TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/ContentElementsWizard.rst

         );

    This always includes the above page TSconfig.
-It is better practice to make this configurable by :ref:`registering the file as static page TSconfig <t3tsconfig:pagesettingstaticpagetsconfigfiles>`:
+It is better practice to make this configurable by :ref:`registering this file as static page TSconfig <t3tsconfig:register-static-page-tsconfig>`.

 #. :ref:`Register your icon <icon-registration>` with the icon API